nodejs/node-addon-api/doc/async_worker.md

 identifier for the kind of resource that is being provided for diagnostic information exposed by the async_hooks API.

-Returns a `Napi::AsyncWork` instance which can later be queued for execution by calling `Napi::AsyncWork::Queue`.
+Returns a `Napi::AsyncWorker` instance which can later be queued for execution by calling `Napi::AsyncWork::Queue`.

 ### Constructor